 Exams and Tests

-Metabolic syndrome is present if you have three or more of the following signs:
+You'll likely be diagnosed with metabolic syndrome if you have three or more of the following signs:

 The goal of treatment is to reduce your risk for heart disease, stroke, and diabetes.